slint-ui/slint/api/cpp/docs/mcu/stm32/generic.md

     # Locate Slint
     find_package(Slint)

-    # Default to pre-compiling images and fonts
+    # Embed images and fonts in the binary

     set_target_properties(your-target PROPERTIES SLINT_EMBED_RESOURCES embed-for-software-renderer)

     # Replace $BSP_NAME with the name of your concrete BSP,